oracle-livelabs/oci-core/oci-fullstackdrs/drpg-members/drpg-members-ocw23.md

     ![drpg atp added](./images/ashburn-atp-added-new.png)

     Navigate back to the DR Protection group page; the status of DRPG should be active.
+In case if you don't see the ATP DB member, add it again.

 6. Add first Compute instance **mushop-xxxxx-0** as member,select **mushop-ashburn** DRPG, navigate to **Members** in the *Resources* section, and hit **Add Member**